Montana Misdemeanor and Felony Theft and Shoplifting

 Montana laws also identify a number of distinct theft offenses, including theft of services, labor, communication services, or lost property; joyriding; unlawful use of a computer; fraudulently obtaining or using food stamps; Medicaid fraud; and disposing of stolen property, among others.
 Penalties for these offenses may vary from the general theft penalties discussed below.
 Check out the Montana Statutes (title 45, chapter 6, part 3) to find penalties related to these and other theft offenses.

-Montana classifies its theft offenses based mostly on the dollar value of the property involved (and on the nature of the property in a few circumstances).
+Montana classifies its theft offenses based mostly on the dollar value of the property involved and, in a few circumstances, the nature of the property or victim.
+Many thefts involving property valued at $1,500 or less carry misdemeanor penalties.
+Above this amount, theft is a felony in Montana.

-Montana classifies the penalties for felony theft-related offenses based on the value of the property stolen and, sometimes, on the nature of items stolen or type of victim.
+Montana classifies the penalties for most felony theft offenses based on the value of the property stolen and, sometimes, on the nature of items stolen or the type of victim.

 Stolen Property Valued Between $1,501 to $5,000